button/objective-c-style-guide/README.md

 result = a > b ? x = c > d ? c : d : y;
 ```

-Where applicable, the self-coalescing turnary operator SHOULD be used.
+Where applicable, the self-coalescing ternary operator SHOULD be used.

 **For example:**
 ```objc